FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/parser_plugins.md

 Breaking down the parser class, `VasprunXMLParser`, it inherits most functionality from `MatchingParser`, including `parse`.
 The `parse` interface is rigid -represents a contract between the NOMAD base and the parser- and is worth studying a bit:

-- `mainfile`: NOMAD scans the upload folder for files representative of the code.
-Based on the hits, it will then delegate these files to their parser.
-The filename or header patterns are set in xxxx and xxxx.
 - `archive`: this is a (typically empty) storage object for an entry.
 It will later be serialized into an `archive.json` file by NOMAD for permanent storage.
 - `logger`: each entry will have a log associated with it.
 These communicate info or warnings about the process, but also debugging info and (critical) errors for tracing bugs.
 Include the latter when contacting us regarding any processing issues.